 To explore these questions, researchers use a variety of observational, experimental, theoretical, phenomenological, and neurological approaches.
 Research areas include studies of the psycho-spiritual evolution of individuals reflected in dreams, accelerated healing in conscious dreaming and varieties of dream states and experiences, including lucid dreaming.

 Dream Research from the Spiritual Perspective: An interview with the DRI’s Founding Director, Dr Nigel Hamilton, and Noel Bell

 Meet Our Team

 Nigel Hamilton serves as the Founding Director of the Centre for Counselling & Psychotherapy Education and the Dream Research Institute.
 He runs dream workshops, trainings and retreats in the UK and abroad He published Awakening Through Dreams: The Journey Through the Inner Landscape in 2014.

 Melinda Powell co-founded and advises the DRI.
 She has served as Vice President of the International Association for the Study of Dreams.
 Melinda has developed and teaches the practice of ‘Lucid Surrender’.
-She has recently published The Hidden Lives of Dreams, [email protected]
+She is the author of author of The Hidden Lives of Dreams (2020) [email protected]